 *Notes on a small dick

-Plus, you can feel a guy’s dick when you’re kissing them, which I often do, to check size and shape in advance.
+Also in terms of dating, you can feel a guy’s dick when you’re making out with them, which I often do, to check size and shape in advance.